shwinshaker/LipGrow/README.md

   ```

 ## Setup
-* By default, build a `./data` directory including the datasets
+* By default, build a `./data` directory which includes the datasets
 * By default, build a `./checkpoints` directory to save the training output

 ## Training